 But all-in-all, given the ubiquity of condos and the flexibility they offer, that’s the way I would go.

-They only offer full-day lessons; no half days.
-And they include lunch at the lodge on the mountain top or at the kids’ center, depending on the age group.
+Lessons are all full-days and they include lunch at the lodge on the mountain top or at the kids’ center, depending on the age group.

+Tip: Even on a slow day, buying lift tickets, setting up a lesson and arranging rentals took a good hour.
 If you aren’t able to make all your arrangements online before you arrive, leave plenty of time before your lessons start.

 We couldn’t resist the large glass jars filled with colorful layers of pickled olives, tomatoes and peppers for bloody Marys.
 While we waited for Tiny Traveler to finish up her ski lesson we had our impressively good cocktails with a view to match.

-Swim in the Hot Springs
+Soak in the Hot Springs

 There is a kiddie pool in summer.
 Slides and a water obstacle course are an additional fee when they’re open, also only in summer.